appirio-tech/ap-event-lib/README.md

-# ap-event-lib
-Event Framework Library
+# Appirio Event Framework Library

 Appirio Java Microservices should use this library for asnychronous notification of events via a raw json payload.